mhbeals/mhwood.github.io/histories/slb.md

 ### Re-Publication

 All digitised newspapers assembled in ZEFYS are dedicated to the public domain.
-Specific terms of use apply for the sub-collections “Amtspresse Preußens” and “DDR Presse”.
+Specific terms of use apply for the sub-collections Amtspresse Preußens and DDR Presse.

 ## Suggested Citation